Brisbane General Hospital Precinct: 1945 to the 1990s

-By the end of the 1930s the site had become the largest hospital complex in Australia and has continued to expand to the late 1990s except for disruptions during 1940-45 caused by World War II.
+By the end of the 1930s the site had become the largest hospital complex in Australia and has continued to expand to the late 1990s except for disruptions during 1940–45 caused by World War II.
 During the 1950s new buildings included the Lady Ramsey Wing, a nurses home for the Women's Hospital.
 From the mid-1950s an increasing proportion of the capital works budget was devoted to facilities and equipment for support services.
 The first major building on the site to specifically accommodate specialist services, Block 8 commenced in 1956 and built in three stages over fourteen years, accommodated the pathology department and the Queensland Radium Institute.
 The continuing role in medical education was reflected in the construction of the Edwin Tooth Lecture Theatre (1957) and the Clinical Sciences building (1966).
 During the 1970s, the major building project was the fourteen-storey Block 7 completed in 1977 with accommodation for casualty and outpatients, general wards and administration.

+Hospital blocks 1, 2, and 3, built successively in the early 1930s, were demolished and their site on Bowen Bridge Road now occupied by the Education Centre and Centre for Clinical Research.
+The first coronary care unit was established in Ward 1A in 1971.
+The Women’s Hospital was demolished and now occupied by the James Mayne Building.

+Block 7 was organised, for example, as follows: main entrance on Lower Ground (street level on the corner of Bowen Bridge and Herston Roads), emergency department on Ground, radiology on the 2nd floor, operating theatres and intensive care unit on the 6th floor, and a staff recreation area on the top floor.
+The emergency department was previously on the ground floor between blocks 2 and 3.

+An aerial passageway linking the Women’s and Royal Brisbane Hospitals was completed in 1979.
+Blocks 6 and 9 were completed in 1984.
+Block 6 was a non-clinical building and block 9 housed radiotherapy, haematology and oncology wards.
+The multi-story carpark, with aerial walkway into Block 7, was opened in 1985.

 Redevelopment and expansion of the Hospital has continued from 1970s with demolition, construction of new buildings, additions and renovations to existing stock and acquisition of additional property.
 More recent developments include new blocks for the Children's Hospital and the Queensland Institute for Medical Research.
 An extensive redevelopment of the northern part of the site has been undertaken during the 1990s and is expected to reach completion around 2004.